 Yes.
-We need volunteers to help with fundraisers, marketing and mailing, grief support, public speaking, computer and IT assistance, sewing, Hospice of Michigan improvement, hair styling, and more.
+Hospice of Michigan needs volunteers to help with fundraisers, marketing and mailings, grief support, public speaking, computer, and IT assistance, sewing, hair styling, and more.

 What is the time commitment?

-Volunteer services are flexible enough to work around most schedules.
-There are no set schedules; it all depends on the needs of our teams and your availability.
+Volunteer services are flexible to work around most schedules.
+There are no set schedules; it all depends on the needs of Hospice of Michigan’s teams and your availability.
 Two to four hours a week is encouraged.

 How do you support new volunteers?

-You will have a Volunteer Program Coordinator who is responsible for training, supervising, supporting and scheduling your work.
-Our staff is also available to you by phone or in the office.
+You will have a Volunteer Program Coordinator who is responsible for training, supervising, supporting, and scheduling your work.
+Hospice of Michigan staff is available to you by phone or in the office.
 There are also volunteer support group meetings, in-services, phone calls, newsletters, and more to keep you connected.
-Working with our staff, you will be able to decide when to accept client assignments without supervision.
+Working with Hospice of Michigan staff, you will be able to decide when to accept assignments without supervision.

-Will I ever be expected to be present when a client dies?
+Will I ever be expected to be present when a patient dies?

-This is up to you, the patient and his/her loved ones.
-Hospice offers to be present at the time of death if the family requests this support.
-Volunteers who sit with a client during the death process are there entirely by choice.
+This is up to you, the patient, and his/her loved ones.
+Hospice of Michigan offers to be present at the time of death if the family requests this support.
+Volunteers who sit with a patient during the death process are there entirely by choice.

 What type of environment will I be working in?

-We care for patients wherever they live: in private or nursing homes, hospitals, assisted living facilities, and group homes.
-If you’re not directly involved in patient care, you will work at a local Hospice of Michigan office.
+Hospice of Michigan cares for patients wherever they live: in private or nursing homes, hospitals, assisted living facilities, and group homes.
+If you are not directly involved in patient care, you will work at a local Hospice of Michigan office.